Former state rep. candidates, consultant indicted by Harris County Grand Jury on election fraud

-HOUSTON, Texas (KTRK) -- Two former state representative candidates and a political consultant have been indicted by a Harris County Grand Jury on charges related to election fraud, District Attorney Kim Ogg said.
+HOUSTON, Texas (KTRK) -- Two former state representative candidates and a political consultant have been indicted by a Harris County Grand Jury on charges related to alleged attempts to throw the 2020 Democratic Primary, District Attorney Kim Ogg said.

 SEE ALSO: Harris Co. officials asked to investigate "fake" candidate